EDETNAOZERO/Solution-Finder-EN/README.md

 # Solution-Finder-EN
 An English translated GUI for knewjade's Solution Finder.
+Windows and linux are supported.